prmr/SoftwareDesign/modules/Module-05.md

 ### The Composite Design Pattern

-It's not usual when designing aggregations of objects to run into a situation where we would like to have groups of objects behave like single objects.
+It's not unusual when designing aggregations of objects to run into a situation where we would like to have groups of objects behave like single objects.
 This situation is best illustrated by the following design fragment for a hypothetical drawing editor.

 ![](figures/m05-composite1.png)